 Results

 In our surveys, we completed 118 transects and surveyed five hairy vetch populations opportunistically.
 In all, we collected 15,289 aphids, and assayed 1076 candidate plant tissue samples for PEMV.
 In our transects we recorded 145 species of annual plants, of which 23 were in the family Fabaceae.
-We observed significant variation in the % coverage of non-crop legumes (Fig. 2) and the abundance of aphids among host plant species (Fig 3).
+We observed significant variation in the percent coverage of non-crop legumes (Fig. 2) and the abundance of aphids among host plant species (Fig 3).
 Hairy vetch had the highest abundance of pea aphids and was the most abundant non-crop, weedy legume (Fig. 3).
 At the community level, GLMMs revealed a significant correlation between meters of vetch coverage in transects and likelihood of pea aphid presence (Fig 4.
 P < 0.0001, χ2 = 15.02).
+From our plant surveys, we found that PEMV was only present in vetch and dry pea.

 Discussion